TheSwagLord69/vAPI-Walkthrough/README.md

 [vAPI](https://github.com/roottusk/vapi) is a Vulnerable Adversely Programmed Interface which is Self-Hostable API that mimics OWASP API Top 10 (2019) scenarios through Exercises.

-This repository aims to guide the API penetration testing process through the vAPI lab without the aid of Burp Suite.
+This documentation aims to guide the API penetration testing process through the vAPI lab without the aid of Burp Suite.

 ## vAPI mapped to OWASP Top 10 API Security Risks (2019)